 What the card showed me

 This card showed me that I shouldn’t pretend to have an answer when I don’t.
 And if you don’t know how to solve it, it is time to ask for help.
 There’s no shame, no blame when you don’t know.
 It was a bit of a humbling moment to accept that I haven’t had an answer for a long time.
-But I tried to show that I had on by applying the same old ineffective strategy over and over – a strategy that worked for others but not for me.
+But I tried to show that I had one by applying the same old ineffective strategy over and over – a strategy that worked for others but not for me.

-The card was a sign of stopping the fighting and acknowledge that it’s time to wheel in someone with an answer.
+The card was a sign of stopping the fighting and acknowledging that it’s time to wheel in someone with an answer.
 Let it happen.
 Hanging on to fighting is a bit of a pattern for me.
 You read about it in many blogs on this website: here, here, and here.

 In this process, I’m learning valuable lessons.